vertexproject/synapse/docs/synapse/httpapi.rst

 *Method*
     GET

-    This is a unauthenticated API that returns the leader status of Cell.
+    This is an unauthenticated API that returns the leader status of Cell.

     *Returns*
         A dictionary with the ``active`` key set to True or False.